cmusatyalab/gabriel/android-client/README.md

 4. Run uploadArchives
 5. Snapshots will be published to https://oss.sonatype.org/content/repositories/snapshots/edu/cmu/cs/gabriel/client/.
-6. Relases should show up at https://oss.sonatype.org/#stagingRepositories.
+6. Releases should show up at https://oss.sonatype.org/#stagingRepositories.
    1. Publish a release by first clicking the `Close` button.
 Then click the `Release` button when it becomes available.
    2. Releases will be published to